Dynamic and Thermodynamic Stability of Superconducting-superfluid Stars: Thermodynamic stability

 be a spherically symmetric trivial displacement with $r$ is the radial coordinate in a spherical coordinate, then

 Subjecting to the boundary condition $U^{\text{X}}=0$ at $r=0$ in the spherical coordinate leads to $U^{\text{X}}=0$ throughout the star, so there is no spherically symmetric trivial displacement.
-It is immediately that in the case of spherically symmetric perturbations, there is no restriction on $\mathcal{V}$ mentioned in Sec. \ref{sec6}, that is, $\mathcal{V}=\mathcal{C}$.
-Compare the Theorem \ref{thm:dynamic stability in axisymmetric case} with the Theorem \ref{thm:weak thermodynamic stability} (with the word ``necessary'' is replaced by ``necessary and sufficient''), we see that \emph{in the isentropic case, for spherically symmetric perturbations of static, spherically symmetric stars, the weak thermodynamic stability is equivalent to the dynamic stability.}
+It is immediately that in the case of radial perturbations, there is no restriction on $\mathcal{V}$, since $\mathcal{V}$ consists of all linearized solutions which is symplectically orthogonal to trivial displacements as mentioned in Sec. \ref{sec6}, i.e., $\mathcal{V}=\mathcal{C}$ contains all linearized solutions.
+Compare the Theorem \ref{thm:dynamic stability in axisymmetric case} with the Theorem \ref{thm:weak thermodynamic stability} (with the word ``necessary'' is replaced by ``necessary and sufficient''), we see that \emph{in the isentropic case, for radial perturbations of static, spherically symmetric stars, the weak thermodynamic stability is equivalent to the dynamic stability.}

 We would like to end this section by introducing the definition of strong thermodynamic stability: a superconducting-superfluid star in strong thermodynamic equilibrium is said to be \emph{strongly thermodynamically stable} if $\delta^{2}S<0$ for all linearized solutions with